 All About Postage Stamp Trains

-All 1967-era rolling stock (4880 onward), including passenger cars, came in snug cardboard boxes with no windows; small blocks of foam rubber inserted into each end prevented shifting, while the transformer cars and flat cars were wrapped in tan tissue paper (below right).
+All 1967-era rolling stock (4880 onward), including passenger cars, came in snug cardboard boxes with no windows; small blocks of foam rubber—either pale yellow or, less often, pale green in color—inserted into one end prevented shifting, while the transformer cars and flat cars were sometimes wrapped in tan tissue paper (below right).

 The contents were identified solely with catalog numbers and road codes stamped on the end of the box, so unless one had all of the numbers memorized, the only way to know what was inside was to open it.
 Doubtless this explains why today so many of the boxes are tattered and torn, and the foam rubber blocks—if they hadn't already turned to dust—are often missing.
-Since the boxes were not sealed with a cellophane wrapper or adhesive tape, there's no way to know if a car is factory mint, and even a box in good condition (such as the one shown above) may contain the wrong car.
+Worse, today you might find almost anything inside one of these boxes.
+And, since the boxes were not sealed with a cellophane wrapper or adhesive tape, there's no way to know if a car is factory mint, and even a box in good condition (such as the one shown above) may contain the wrong car.

 There were two eras of paper inserts, each of which went through two phases.
 The first era of inserts were black type on a green background.
 In the first phase of green inserts, the green was medium olive; these were only seen with 1967-era rolling stock (4880 onward).
 Only a very few of these inserts had road names/road codes.